kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Power_supply_system/README.md

-2023WRO Future Engineers Fire On All Cylinders
+2023WRO Future Engineers Shinan Fire On All Cylinders
 ====
 # <div align="center">Power_supply_system</div>
 - Due to the continuous movement of the vehicle, the power source needs to be changed to a battery.